 Dynafit sells the Speedskins for use with their own skis.
 While it is conceivable that one could modify other brands of skis for use with Speedskins, we do not recommend that.
-The Speedskin is a moderately performing product in our test.
-Its greatest hang-up is compatibility.
+The Speedskin is a moderately performing product in our test, with its greatest hang-up being compatibility.
 You can only use Speedskins with Dynafit skis.
 An important thing to know about the Speedskins is that, while they are branded as Dynafit, they are actually manufactured by Pomoca.
-Also in our test, the Top Pick winning La Sportiva LS Tour Skin is built by Pomoca.
-The two perform mostly similar, except in glide.
-The La Sportivas glide better.
-Also, the La Sportivas have a bit more compatibility range.
-The difference between the LS Tour and Speedskin is negligible enough that we still recommend the Speedskins for use with Dynafit skis, even though you could use universal skins like the Editors' Choice Black Diamond Glidelite Mix STS on Dynafit skis.
+Also in our test, the Top Pick winning Climb Pro Mohair is built by Pomoca.
+The two perform mostly similar, except in glide, in which case the Pomocas offer better glide performance.
+The Pomoca is also universally compatible.

 Dynafit Speedskin Review